ribot/ribot-api/spec/blueprint.md

             {
               "$schema": "http://json-schema.org/draft-04/schema#",
               "title": "Check-in model",
+              "oneOf": [
+                {
                   "type": "object",
                   "required": [
                     "id",
                     "checkedInDate",
                     "isCheckedOut",
+                    "label",
                     "ribot"
                   ],
                   "properties": {
                     "id": {
                       "description": "Check-in ID.",
                       "type": "string"
                     },
                     "label": {
                       "description": "Location name.
 Only to be used if not attached to a specific venue.", "type": "string"
                     },
                     "latitude": {
                       "description": "Latitude of the check-in.
 Only to be used if not attached to a specific venue.", "type": "number"
                     },
                     "longitude": {
                       "description": "Longitude of the check-in.
 Only to be used if not attached to a specific venue.", "type": "number"
                     },
+                    "isCheckedOut": {
+                      "description": "Explicit flag whether the user has become out of range.
+Only applicable if the venue has beacons.", "type": "boolean"
+                    },
                     "checkedInDate": {
-                  "description": "Date of check-in",
+                      "description": "Date of check-in.",
                       "type": "string"
                     },
+                    "checkedOutDate": {
+                      "description": "Date of check-out, if the venue has beacons.", "type": "string"
+                    },
+                    "ribot": {
+                      "description": "Minima ribot model",
+                      "type": "object",
+                      "required": [
+                        "id"
+                      ],
+                      "properties": {
+                        "id": {
+                          "description": "The ribot's id.",
+                          "type": "string"
+                        }
+                      }
+                    }
+                  },
+                  "additionalProperties": false
+                },
+                {
+                  "type": "object",
+                  "required": [
+                    "id",
+                    "checkedInDate",
+                    "isCheckedOut",
+                    "venue",
+                    "ribot"
+                  ],
+                  "properties": {
+                    "id": {
+                      "description": "Check-in ID.",
+                      "type": "string"
+                    },
                     "isCheckedOut": {
                       "description": "Explicit flag whether the user has become out of range.
 Only applicable if the venue has beacons.", "type": "boolean"
                     },
+                    "checkedInDate": {
+                      "description": "Date of check-in.",
+                      "type": "string"
+                    },
                     "checkedOutDate": {
                       "description": "Date of check-out, if the venue has beacons.", "type": "string"
                     },
-                "venue": {
-                  "description": "Optional venue relationship.
-Minimal object.",
-                  "type": "object"
-                },
                     "ribot": {
-                  "description": "Related ribot.
-Minimal object.",
+                      "description": "Minima ribot model",
                       "type": "object",
                       "required": [
                         "id"
                       ],
                       "properties": {
                         "id": {
+                          "description": "The ribot's id.",
-                      "title": "The ID of the ribot making the check-in", "type": "string"
+                          "type": "string"
                         }
+                      }
                     },
+                    "venue": {
+                      "description": "Venue model.",
+                      "type": "object",
+                      "required": [
+                        "id",
+                        "label"
+                      ],
+                      "properties": {
+                        "id": {
+                          "description": "Venue ID.",
+                          "type": "string"
+                        },
+                        "label": {
+                          "description": "Location label, aim to keep naming consistent for data integrity.", "type": "string",
+                          "minLength": 1
+                        },
+                        "latitude": {
+                          "description": "Latitude, if the check-in didn't happen at an existing venue.", "type": "number",
+                          "minimum": -90,
+                          "maximum": 90
+                        },
+                        "longitude": {
+                          "description": "Longitude, if the check-in didn't happen at an existing venue.", "type": "number",
+                          "minimum": -180,
+                          "maximum": 180
+                        }
+                      },
                       "additionalProperties": false
                     },
                     "encounters": {
                       "description": "Optional beacon encounter collection.",
                       "type": "array",
                       "items": {
                         "description": "Beacon encounter.",
                         "type": "object",
                         "required": [
                           "id",
                           "beaconUuid"
                         ],
                         "properties": {
                           "id": {
                             "description": "Encounter ID.",
                             "type": "string"
                           },
                           "beaconUuid": {
                             "description": "Beacon UUID.",
                             "type": "string"
                           },
                           "zone": {
                             "description": "The name of the zone the beacon represents within the venue.", "type": "string"
                           }
                         }
                       }
                     }
                   },
                   "additionalProperties": false
+                }
+              ]
             }

 ### Perform check-in [POST /check-ins]